Thai Visas Explained

-In this 5,000-word 2017 Thailand visa guide, you’ll learn all about visa requirements, visa runs to Laos from Chiang Mai, border runs, visa extensions, the new Chiang Mai Immigration location, and more.
+In this updated for 2020 Thailand visa guide, you’ll learn all about visa requirements, visa runs to Laos from Chiang Mai, border runs, visa extensions, the new Chiang Mai Immigration location, and more.

-This an excerpt from Digital Nomad Escape Plan: From Cubicle to Chiang Mai, Thailand.
+This Chiang Mai ‘visa run’ guide is excerpt from Digital Nomad Escape Plan: From Cubicle to Chiang Mai, Thailand.
 Pick it up for free, and hold onto it for later.
-Updated on March 28, 2017.

 1. Chiang Mai Digital Nomad: Visa Basics